 The electoral register: You need to be on this to improve any chance of obtaining credit as it proves you’re a UK citizen.
 You can go https://www.gov.uk/register-to-vote and as the link says, Register to Vote.
 If you believe you’re already registered, then at least check your details are accurate.
-You may have moved address and have your old details still registered while your other accounts like your bank have updated details.
+You may have moved address and have your old information still recorded while your other accounts like your bank have updated details.
 Check your details are correct on the Electoral Roll and if you’re not on it, then get yourself registered.

 To summarise what we do:

 At 1st UK we understand how lenders assess risk levels.
 We work with a variety of financial institutions, and brokers, as well as specialist remortgaging firms, but most importantly for you – we understand the level of risk our partners are comfortable with.

 Therefore, we’re in a tremendous position to help you by telling you straight what your risk level will be assessed as and the best type of product, designed for customers with adverse credit ratings and help you grab the best deal on the best possible terms.

 What we offer:

 – Access to the Top UK Lenders for remortgages and mortgages

 – Thousands of different Mortgages